 If you’re having trouble getting an answer from a federal agency in a timely fashion, or if you think you may have been treated unfairly, my office may be able to help resolve a problem or get you the information you need.
 While we cannot guarantee a favorable outcome, we will do our best to help you receive a fair and timely response to your problem.

 Residents of Minnesota’s Second Congressional District can contact us for assistance in dealing with federal agencies.

-In order to best serve you, please fill out and submit this authorization form to our Burnsville, MN office.
+In order to best serve you, please fill out and submit this authorization form.
 If you have questions, please call my team at (651) 846-2120.

 - Correcting payments

 - Making a disability claim